flytbase/flytdocs/source/docs/FlytPOD/GettingStarted/About_FlytPOD.rst

 About FlytPOD
 =============

 FlytPOD acts as the brain which controls your drone.
-The device consists of navigation sensors, communication system, payload interfaces.
+The device consists of navigation sensors, communication system and payload interfaces.

 .. image:: /_static/Images/flytpod.png